-Many of the hottest style and beauty trends to have emerged in recent years have originated in South Korea and have been greatly influenced by KPop – this includes men’s hairstyles.
+Many of the hottest style and beauty trends that have emerged in recent years have originated in South Korea and have been greatly influenced by KPop, including men’s hairstyles.
 If you are looking for a fresh and modern way to update your hair, then be inspired by Korean haircuts for men.
-They have transformed classic looks like the buzz cut and bro flow or reinvented others entirely, to give you something unique and edgy.
+They have transformed classic looks like the buzz cut and bro flow or reinvented others entirely to give you something unique and edgy.
 A great example of this would be the Korean mullet, a much more wearable and effortlessly cool version of the original.
 These styles can be daring and youthful or create the perfect office-approved finish.

 1. Two Block Haircut

 The two-block haircut originated in South Korea and is loved because it is expressive and modern.
 The hair is separated into two distinct sections.
 The top appears longer and the underneath shorter to create a contrast in length and give you a trendy finish.
 The look can be easily adapted to different textures and lengths and is ideal for younger men because of its youthful appearance.

 Anyone who is a fan of BTS will know the massive impact that this boy band has had, not just in South Korea but globally.
 They are praised for their musical talents and hairstyles, which can be easily replicated, such as Taehyung’s haircut.
 Kim Tae-Hyung, better known as V, rocks a mop hairstyle that is styled at medium length and deliberately unstructured.
 This gives him an effortlessly cool and carefree aesthetic that is sexy in a laidback way.